rkdesai7/biolead/README.md

 - `passenger`: differences in gene activity are a symptom of the phenotype
 - `uncertain`: inconclusive evidence

-Currently, this is a local-only prototype, but `pipeline.py` can be used for seamless deployment in the cloud (see the accompanying diagram).
+Currently, this is a local-only prototype, but `pipeline.py` can be used for seamless deployment in the cloud (see `AWS_Implementation.png`).

 ## Pipeline